thehyve/dolos/README.md

 ```

 Finally, take the value for `project_id` in the `service-account.json` and put it in `config.yml` under the gke section.

+The config file has some optional parameters for GKE:
+- `node_type`: the VM type of the cluster nodes
+- `node_number`: the number of nodes in the cluster
+- `kubernetes_version`: the Kubernetes version on the nodes.
+Use gcloud to get a list of available versions.
+For example:
+  `gcloud container get-server-config --zone us-central1-a`
+- `region`: Use gcloud to get a list available regions.
+For example: `gcloud compute zones list`

 ## Amazon